-Earlier yesterday, Detective Inspector Tofilau Faa Vaaelua said police were called to the Mt Wellington store around 1.50pm after reports of a shooting.
+Earlier yesterday, Detective Inspector Tofilau Faa Vaaelua said police were called to the Mt Wellington store at around 1.50pm following reports of a shooting.

 The incident was captured on CCTV.

-A worker at a cafe across the road said they could hear a woman screaming next to an ambulance outside on the road soon after the incident.
+A worker at a cafe across the road said they could hear a woman screaming next to an ambulance outside on the road soon after the incident occurred.

 A staff member who answered the phone at the motorcycle store said they could not comment and hung up.

-The store said on its Facebook page it had cancelled a family event today.
+The store said on its Facebook page that it had cancelled a family event today.